Home

 The device sits in a pine case with a mahogany veneer, much like many 1840s shelf clock cases.
 It has a door with glass on the top side and blue-colored paper on its lower half.

 Hatfield’s machine has a vertical revolving cylinder (marked with A) with vertical parallel columns of figures on its outer surface.
 The numbers represent the interest in the several sums shown in a stationary column on a surrounding case.
 The machine has a vertical circular scale or dial placed at its front point (similar to a clock face), which indicates the days of the month with an index hand or pointer.
-They are all operated by the cylinder and connected by mitre wheels.
+They are all operated by the cylinder and connected by miter wheels.

 On the left side of the case, there is a calculating mechanism, operated by a turned wooden knob.
 As the knob is turned, the dial’s pointer directs to different “Months” and “Days.”
 Simultaneously, the hand in the upper section of the case rotates the vertical cylinder in the lower case, displaying “Principal Dollars” and “Principal Cents.”
 The outcomes can be seen through the opening covered by blue paper on the door.